RedMadRobot/mapmemory/README.md

 ```

 `MapMemory` is `MutableMap<String, Any>`.
-Delegate accesses map value by key retrieved from property name.
+Delegate accesses map value by a key retrieved from the property name.
 This behavior differs for two types of in-memory property delegates:
 - **Scoped** to the class where the property is declared.
-  Property key is combination of class and property name: `com.example.TokenStorage#authToken`
+  Property key is a combination of class and property name: `com.example.TokenStorage#authToken`
 - **Shared** between all classes by the specified key.
   All properties are scoped by default, you can share it with the function `shared`.